psychemedia/island-storynotes/tyrie/john_graham_memoir.md

 They remained all night at the inn, and next morning Graham went to the castle to visit Tyrie, who was lately executed for high treason at Portsmouth.
 This was a fatal refohiten; but their career was now drawing to a close.

 By this time some of the notes had hon Nopped at the Bank, and a general hue and cry had been raised to apprehend the persons who had published them.
 It does not appear that the suspicion had as yet fallen upon Graham; for although his person was well known, yet he had not passed any of them himself, having always made use of his wife for that purpose; and as she had never visited him while he was in confinement, so persons had not any suspicions of her.
-Indeed she appearce in such an elegant stile of dress, that it was no difficult matter for her to carry on the deception; for what country shopkeeper would suspect a lady who travelled ia her post chaise, and spent her money as if she was a woman of fashion.
+Indeed she appeared in such an elegant stile of dress, that it was no difficult matter for her to carry on the deception; for what country shopkeeper would suspect a lady who travelled ia her post chaise, and spent her money as if she was a woman of fashion.
 Nor did she ever change her name; she always f1zned?? it at large on the notes before she passed hem??, an act in itself so artful, that although for some time it might pass unnoticed, yet it served to fix the guilt upon her in the end,

-'F is well own that during the assizes in the country most of the turnkeys belonging to the London prisons are there; and as Graham was well known, a Mr. Wright, belonging to Tothill-Fields bridewell, knew him as he returned. from visiting Tyrie in the castle.
+It is well own that during the assizes in the country most of the turnkeys belonging to the London prisons are there; and as Graham was well known, a Mr. Wright, belonging to Tothill-Fields bridewell, knew him as he returned. from visiting Tyrie in the castle.
 He followed him home to the inn, where he charged both him and his wife with the forgery, and they were committed to prison.
 People were sent down to examine them, and they were brought to London by writ of habeas corpus.
 Graham was lodged in Newgate, among the common felons, but his wife was kept in New Prison at the expence of the Bank, who allowed her two guineas per week till the trial,

 During the first weeks of their confinement, they flattered themselves that they would be acquitted, because Graham had never been seen in the forgery; and his wife sheltered herself under the supposition that she would be acquitted because she had ated by her husband's directions.
 Nay so confident was she of this, that she sent to scotland for the certificate of her marriage.
 However, it turned out the reverse, for the jury found them both guilty, and they received sentence of death, only that Mrs. Graham was recommended to Mercy.
 During which rather injured them, as there was no possibility of acquiting them of the guilt.